CurtinIDS/r-carpentries-website-template/index.md

     <li> Installed R </li>
     <li> Installed R Studio </li>
   </ol>
   You can email <a href="mailto:curtinids@curtin.edu.au">curtinids@curtin.edu.au</a> if you need help.
-There will also be a short half-hour before the workshop if you require assistance.
+There will also be a short 15-mins before the workshop if you require assistance.
 </p>
 {% comment%}
 CODE OF CONDUCT